gianlucacini/gianlucacini.com/content/posts/on-finding-ideas.md

 draft = false
 +++

-Ok I am not a big fan of this part, particularly because there are a lot of homework-like tasks you need to do in order to gtfo this phase and get to the actual fun stuff which is building
+Quick mockup about what i learned over the years about the process of finding business ideas
 ## What are Your Goals

-I think the journey to finding business ideas starts from defining your very own goals.
+The journey to finding business ideas starts from defining your goals.

-For example, if you want to build the next revolutionary Web3 startup that will solve financial inequality, then perhaps you should hang out and network with engineers and academics, study hard, find VCs and raise rounds (I actually have no idea what you should be doing, I'm just filling this paragraph with words).
+Why?
+Because someone who wants to solve huge social issues like financial inequality or pollution will need to go through a different process than someone who just wants to achieve financial and personal freedom.

-But instead, if all you want is to break free from a boring job, have more freedom, spend less time in front of a computer screen and more time with friends and family, then maybe the solution is a bootstrapped, solo founded internet business.
-No employees, no investors, no liabilities.
+Sure, you might achieve financial freedom while solving social issues, but you might also gain a lot of negative stuff like stress, long work hours, haters etc.

-Defining your goal first and foremost helps you step on the right track.
+Knowing your goals (what you want and what you don't want) helps you filter out the ideas you'll come up with.

-Now let's dive into how to actually find a business idea.
+## How to Find Ideas

-## Start from a problem
+### Start from a problem

 identify a problem -> validate problem -> solve problem -> sell the solution to the problem

 These are the steps that literally every random business dude preaches.
 Nothing new here, very boring but it works, do not dismiss this method just because you have seen it a thousand times.

-## Start from a domain name
+### Start from a domain name

 I am stealing this method from [Peter Askew](https://www.deepsouthventures.com/build-a-side-business/).